1. No shooting while someone is down range.

 2. Rental price is set by the Board and a security deposit is required.

 3. The member(s) renting the pavilion must be present at the event.

 4. Contact the Steward(s) for rental information (availability, etc.) and contracts.

-5. Rifle range will be closed for during all rentals, unless exception is made by renting member.
+5. The Rifle range will be closed during all rentals, unless the renting member makes an exception.

 6. Guests of the renting member shall remain at the pavilion, parking and its immediate area, this rental does not extend to other club areas or uses of the grounds without prior permission from the board or stewards.

-7. Renting member is responsible for the liability of their guests and for any damages to the club by any guests during the rental.
+7. Renting members are responsible for the liability of their guests and for any damage to the club by any guests during the rental.

-1. Hunting/Trapping is allowed on club properties by members and members minor children and grandchildren (members children grandchildren age 18 years or less not yet eligible to apply for adult membership).
+1. Hunting/Trapping is allowed on club properties by members and members minor children and grandchildren (members children grandchildren aged 18 years or less not yet eligible to apply for adult membership).

-2. All hunters must display current hunting ribbons, any applicable badges and must carry current club membership card.
+2. All hunters must display current hunting ribbons, any applicable badges and must carry current club membership cards.
 Ribbons and badges are available at the club house at no charge to members.